top of page

 2. Get your basics right in your quote request

-Depending on the job scope and your contract with your customer, you may need to provide some or all of the following information to your logistics provider.
+Depending on the job scope and your contract with your customer, you may need to provide the following information to your logistics provider (not an exhaustive list):

-Depending on your delivery deadlines, your logistics provider will help you choose the best shipping mode, route and carrier.
+• Delivery deadlines: Depending on your delivery deadlines, your logistics provider will help you choose the best shipping mode, route and carrier.
 Remember that carriers apply surge pricing and for "must-go" shipments, you have to pay a premium.
 It's a common practice among air carriers to offload shipments not labeled "express" or "priority" and prioritize consignments where shippers have paid a premium.
-So making your delivery deadline known helps your freight broker select a product that matches your schedule.
+So making your delivery deadline known helps your dependable freight forwarder select a product that matches your schedule.

-In a world where carriers' liability has limits, you want to make known the value of your consignment.
+• Value of the goods: In a world where carriers' liability has limits, you want to make known the value of your consignment.
 Unless you declare a special value for carriage, carriers will treat your shipment of gold bricks the same way as they treat clay bricks.
-Depending on the value of your cargo, your forwarder may advise you to take on a cargo insurance or declare a value for carriage.
+Depending on the value of your cargo, your forwarder may advise you to take on cargo insurance or declare a higher value for carriage.

 3. Understand your trade contract and Incoterms